manticoresoftware/manticoresearch-javascript/docs/SearchApi.md

 Performs a search on an index.

-The method expects an object with the following mandatory properties:
+The method expects a SearchRequest object with the following mandatory properties:

-* the name of the index to search
+* the name of the index to search | string

-* the match query object

 For details, see the documentation on [**SearchRequest**](SearchRequest.md)

 The method returns an object with the following properties: